 Valtin, L., McWilliams, M., Ebenbach, D. (2018).
 Well-being in the curriculum.
 Conversations Magazine, 53(29), 15-17.

-Anderson, K., DesLauriers, P., Horvath, C., Slota, P., & Farley, J. (in press).
-From metacognition to practice cognition: The DNP e-Portfolio to promote integrated learning.
+Anderson, K., DesLauriers, P., Horvath, C., Slota, P., & Farley, J. From metacognition to practice cognition: The DNP e-Portfolio to promote integrated learning.
 Journal of Nursing Education.

-Leow, R., Cerezo, L., Caras, A., & Cruz, G. (in press).
-CALL in ISLA: Promoting depth of processing of complex L2 Spanish prepositions.
-In R. DeKeyser & G. Prieto Botana (Eds.), (Doing) SLA research with implications for the classroom (Reconciling methodological demands and pedagogical applicability).
-Amsterdam, The Netherlands: John Benjamins.
+Leow, R. P., Cerezo, L., Caras, A., & Cruz, G. (2019).
+CALL in ISLA: Promoting depth of processing of complex L2 Spanish “Para/Por” prepositions.
+In R. DeKeyser & G. Prieto Botana (Eds.), SLA research with implications for the classroom (Reconciling methodological demands and pedagogical applicability) (pp. 155-178).
+Benjamins.

 Myers, A., Whitney, J., Vovides, Y., Pennestri, S., Korula, R., & Mulroney, S. (2017).
 Teaching in a flipped classroom within an established medical and graduate curriculum: Evaluation of modalities.
 INTED2017 Proceedings. doi:10.21125/inted.2017.1626

 Ryshina-Pankova, M. (in press).
 Discourse moves and intercultural learning in telecollaborative chats.
 Language Learning and Technology.